This page explains the requirements for displaying electioneering signs in Porirua City.

 Parliamentary election candidate signs may be displayed only in the city within their electorate boundaries.

-Porirua City Council, Greater Wellington Regional Council, District Health Board and Porirua Licensing Trust candidate signs may be displayed only in the ward in which the candidate is standing.
+Porirua City Council, Greater Wellington Regional Council, District Health Board and Porirua Community Trust candidate signs may be displayed only in the ward in which the candidate is standing.

 Mayoral candidate and party signs may be displayed citywide.